pivotal/docs-tap/app-live-view/troubleshooting.hbs.md

 for the workload deployment in Tanzu Application Platform.
 The labels `tanzu.app.live.view`, `tanzu.app.live.view.application.flavours`
 and `tanzu.app.live.view.application.name` cannot be overridden.
-The default values set by the Application Live View Convention Server are used.
+The default values set by the Application Live View convention server are used.

 However, if you want to override `management.endpoints.web.exposure.include` or `management.endpoint.health.show-details`, you can override these environment properties in `application.properties` or `application.yml` in the Spring Boot Application before deploying the workload in Tanzu Application Platform.
-Environment properties updated in your app take precedence over the default values set by Application Live View Convention Server.
+Environment properties updated in your app take precedence over the default values set by Application Live View convention server.

 ## <a id="config-labels"></a> Configure labels when management.endpoints.web.base-path and management.server.port are set